SaehwanPark/rust-security/docs/day07/lab.md

 ---

-## Part 5: Integration with Project 2 (Secure Chat)

-### Task

-* Replace your fixed test key from Day 6’s Secure Chat with:

-  * **RSA key exchange**: server holds RSA private key; client encrypts a session key with server’s public key.
-  * OR **X25519 ephemeral key exchange** (preferred).

-### Hints

-* RSA approach is simpler but less modern.
-Try it first for practice.
-* Ensure that after the key exchange, you still encrypt actual messages symmetrically (AES-GCM or ChaCha20-Poly1305).
-* This will prepare you for **Day 8 TLS**.

----

 ## Deliverables

 * `examples/rsa.rs` — basic RSA demo.
 * `examples/rsa_bench.rs` — benchmarks for key sizes and padding.
 * `examples/certinfo.rs` — certificate inspector tool.
-* Updated Secure Chat with RSA/X25519 exchange.

 ---